dkuanyshbaev/carbon-assets/pallets/carbon-assets/README.md

 * **BurnCertificate:**  The storage of amount of carbon assets burned per `AccountId` per `AssetId`.

 ### Tokenization flow
 1. User creates a carbon asset via `create` extrinsic.
-The name of the asset is generated.
-Asset decimals are set to 9.
+The user sets a name and a symbol of the asset.
+Asset decimals are set to 9. `AssetId` is generated.
-2. User goes to the external registry and buys and retires/transfers the asset with the generated name.
+2. User goes to the external registry and buys and retires/transfers the asset with the generated `AssetId` (and maybe name too).
 The user receives some kind of public serial number of retirement.
 3. User updates metadata of the asset via `set_project_data` extrinsic.
-The user should include the serial number from the previous step, amount of carbon units and some project information and store that on ipfs.
+The user should include the serial number from the previous step, and some project information and store that on ipfs.
 The metadata is updated with `url` and ipfs link `data_ipfs`.
 4. Custodian verifies all data via the link from the previous step and `mint` carbon assets to the user's account.
 5. The user can burn carbon assets that they have (that is what carbon assets are made for) via `self_burn` extrinsic.
 Then user receives a BurnCertificate.
 The user can burn a particular carbon asset many times - all changes sum up in the BurnCertificate.
 The Custodian also can burn carbon assets for the user via `burn` extrinsic.
 The user also receives a BurnCertificate.